maflcko/b-c-gui-translations-review/reviews/pl.md

         <translation>Wychodzące połączenie testowe: krótkotrwałe, do testowania adresów</translation>

 ERR
-The source is a short label ("Feeler").
-The Polish translation is a long descriptive phrase with a colon ("Wychodzące połączenie testowe: krótkotrwałe, do testowania adresów"), which is inconsistent with the brevity of the source and may not fit UI label contexts.

-Suggested concise translations:
-- Połączenie testowe
-or, if keeping the original term:
-- Połączenie typu „feeler”
+The translation is overly verbose and introduces "wychodzące" (outbound), which is not stated in the source.
+This label should be concise.
+Correct translation:
+Sonda
 ```

 <!-- cache_translation_check_pl_d2b7642de902be63ffe1c85cba4f3abb86e526cbb9fcef0b95a90b35c8e03320 -->